Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Semiclassical limit of the thermodynamic Bethe equations CB

-We emphasize that the rapidity $\theta$ in \eq{1071}, or equivalently $p$ in~\eqref{116}, do no longer correspond to asymptotic states, as it happens before the large $N$ limit is taken when all bands extend to infinite energy.
-The central band (formed by hybridized fermionic zero modes localized on kinks) is now bounded by $\pm E_-$.
+We see that $\pm E_-$ are the endpoints of the central band and therefore the endpoints of the gaps.
+We emphasize that the rapidity $\theta$ or $p$ in \eq{1071}, do no longer corresponds to asymptotic states, as it happens before the large $N$ limit is taken when all bands extend to infinite energy.
+Later, we will see that $\pm E_+$ is another endpoint of the gaps.

 We now turn to the momentum.
 It features a van Hove square-root singularity at the endpoints, and in this case $C\neq0$:

 Using~\eqref{1071}, we express the mass-shell measure $d\theta = dp^0/p$ (see~\eqref{22}) in terms of $E_s$: